mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 - TransactionItem
 - TransactionSale

+## Dynamic Interactive Features of the BetterWorld Books database application
+- Dynamic and user-friendly menu navigation using
+- User can dynamically choose CRUD operations

 ## Advanced SQL Queries
 There are 7 complex queries that users can choose from to execute.
 Thes queries help conduct a deeper analysis on the data in the database and provide meaningful business insights/analysis.
 Here is information on what each query does & why it is important: